 What Happens If MPP Global Changes Hands?

-- We may from time to time expand or reduce our organisation and this may involve the sale and/or transfer of control of all or part of our organisation.
+- We may from time to time expand or reduce our organization and this may involve the sale and/or transfer of control of all or part of our organization.

 - Third parties to whom we may choose to sell, transfer, or merge parts of our business or our assets.
-Alternatively, we may seek to acquire other organisations or merge with them.
-If a change happens to our organisation, then the new owners may use your personal data in the same way as set out in this privacy notice.
+Alternatively, we may seek to acquire other organizations or merge with them.
+If a change happens to our organization, then the new owners may use your personal data in the same way as set out in this privacy notice.

 Depending on how you use our site your data will only be stored in the UK.

 We share your personal data within the MPP Global Group.
 This will involve transferring your data outside the European Economic Area (EEA).
 Whenever we transfer your personal data out of the EEA, we ensure a similar degree of protection is afforded to it by ensuring that we only transfer your personal data to countries that have been deemed to provide an adequate level of protection for personal data by the European Commission.
 For further details, see European Commission: Adequacy of the protection of personal data in non-EU countries.